 Okay, it looks like after ${tooltype} you are actually more distressed.
 This might be good to remember for the future, since you shouldn’t do things that don’t work for you.
 But remember, some of these tools take time or practice to really work, or may only relieve certain types of problems, so don’t write this one off just yet.

 If a tool continues to not work for you, you may want to "give it a thumbs down" by tapping the thumbs down button the next time you're given this tool.
 That way, it will be less likely to come up again.
+Remember you can also choose tools manually and use the tool that seems to work the best for you.

 Since you are still stressed, maybe you should try another tool.